afloresep/qligfep/tutorials/1.QligFEP_CDK2/README.md

 _Note: Again, these are python scripts specific to this repository and may not be available in the original repository where you will have to do it manually._

-Additionally, you can try using `collect_dG.py` script to analyze multiple folders simultaneously.
-Refer to the provided instructions below the page on how to use this script.
-The output will contain dG, dGf, dGr, dGos, and dGbar values, with dGbar typically being used.
-There will be 10 values corresponding to 10 replicas/runs (which can be modified).
-Any "nan" values are expected and will be handled appropriately.

-**To change the number of runs**, modify the FEP_submit.sh file located in the path:
+**To change the number of runs**, modify the FEP_submit.sh file located in the path of each pair:
 /home/USER/QLIGFEP/qligfep/tutorials/1.QligFEP_CDK2/3.setupFEP/1.protein/FEP_17-22

 It is necessary to collect dG values for both ligand pairs in water and protein since a complete thermodynamic cycle is needed to calculate ddG.